The Cost of Learning Under Multiple Change Points: The Anytime Tracking CUSUM (ATC) algorithm

 Detection of $\tau_j$ is now governed by an effective mean gap \( \Delta_j^{\mathrm{eff}}(r) \;:=\; \bigl|\mu_{\mathrm{pre}}^{\mathrm{eff}}(r,j)-\mu_j\bigr|. \) This gap may be substantially smaller than the nominal gap obtained if outdated samples were discarded.
 To quantify this effect, define the corresponding effective SNR for detecting $\tau_j$ at time $t$ as

 Recall the example in Figure~\ref{fig:intro}.
 The gap $\Delta_2$ between $\mu_2$ and $\mu_1$ is large and easily detectable.
 However, missing the $\mu_0 \rightarrow \mu_1$ change substantially reduces the effective gap $\Delta_2^{\mathrm{eff}}$ since the reference becomes a mixture of $\mu_0$ and $\mu_1$.
 This leads to a significant SNR degradation, and may cause the shift to $\mu_2$ to be missed, even though it would be detected had $\mu_1$ been identified.
 This SNR reduction may further cause cascading missed detections.
-The following lemma shows that, under ATC, the SNR reduction is controlled. \begin{lemma} Fix a restart time $r<\tau_{j-1}$.
-Under the ATC algorithm, for a change at $\tau_j$, and all times $\tau_j < t < \tau_{j+1}$,
+The following proposition shows that, under ATC, the SNR reduction is controlled.

-where $C>0$ is a universal constant. \end{lemma} The proof is given in Appendix~\ref{proof:confounding}.
-This result is central to establishing the optimality of ATC and highlights that a logarithmic threshold is of the correct order for learning in this setting.
-Thresholds growing faster than logarithmic induce confounding effects that exceed logarithmic scale, leading to suboptimal regret.
-Conversely, smaller thresholds fail to control deviations between the statistic and its population counterpart, precluding meaningful guarantees.